shivharis/turtlebot3_wiki/docs/source/turtlebot3/simulation.rst

 TurtleBot3 fake node implementation
 -----------------------------------

 ``TurtleBot3 fake node`` is a very simple simulation node that can be run without a real robot.
-You can move a robot through a teleop node on a virtual TurtleBot3 on RViz
+You can move a robot through a teleop node on a virtual TurtleBot3 on RViz.

 .. code-block:: bash